Shalmankursheeth/emotion-cause-gnn-transformers/README.md

-Multi-Modal Emotion and Cause Detection in Tweets using Graph Neural Networks and Transformer Architectures This project focuses on abstractive generation and classification of emotions and their causes from tweets.
+#**Multi-Modal Emotion and Cause Detection in Tweets using Graph Neural Networks and Transformer Architectures**
+This project focuses on abstractive generation and classification of emotions and their causes from tweets.
 It leverages the synergy between Graph Neural Networks (GNNs) and Transformer-based architectures to perform multi-modal analysis of textual data.
 The primary objective is to detect emotions and generate their underlying causes in a multi-class emotion detection task.

 🔍 Problem Statement
 Understanding not just what emotion a tweet expresses but why that emotion is expressed is a crucial task in emotion-aware systems.
 This project explores how advanced architectures can extract semantic relationships and abstractly generate cause phrases to explain the detected emotions.

 📁 Repository Structure
-bash
-Copy
-Edit

 📦 Multi-Modal-Emotion-and-Cause-Detection

 ├── approach1_graph_based.py             # Graph-based Emotion-Cause classification
 ├── approach2_transformers_combined.py  # Transformer-based dual-stage pipeline
 ├── approach3_tree_bart.py              # Tree-BART for abstractive cause generation
 ├── data_sample.csv                     # Sample dataset (10 rows for demo/training)
 ├── README.md                           # Project documentation
 ⚠️ Note: Model weights and large classifier files are excluded to keep the repository lightweight.
 You can train and fine-tune models using the provided code and your own environment.

 🧠 Approaches Used